 In general, the stock market is more than just traders and retail investors.
 There are stock brokers, stock exchanges, regulators, financial intermediaries, investment managers, and more.
 And everyone who transacts or is involved in the stock market is called a stock market participant.

-Below, we will take a closer look at four main players and how each of them participates in the stock market.
+In this lesson, we will take a closer look at four main stock market participants and how each participates in the stock market.

 Investors are individuals who own, buy and sell stocks in publicly listed companies and provide businesses with capital.
 Investors who own stocks are also called stockholders or shareholders.

 Now, you may be thinking about whether there is a difference between being a trader and an investor.
 The answer is yes and no. Technically, in the stock world, you are an investor if you keep your shares for the long-term (for example, a period of over one year).
 On the other hand, you are a trader if you keep your shares for the short term only (for example, a period of 1 month).

 There are also different types of investors – retail and institutional.
 Retail individual investors are regular people like you and me, whereas institutional investors are banks and big hedge fund companies and are typically part of the investment banking industry.

 Another market participant in the stock is a stock exchange.
 In simple terms, a stock exchange can be defined as a centralized location or a marketplace that brings buyers and sellers together and provides them with a platform to buy and sell securities.
 It ensures that securities transactions are done efficiently, fairly, and transparently.